 Skip to Main Content

-Kusto 101 – A Jumpstart Guide to KQL
+Kusto 101 – An introductory KQL guide

 This blog post is for anyone needing a jumpstart into the world of Kusto.
 (For those more advanced, look at using Kusto to aggregate and visualize data).